vjayaramrh/cp4na/assisted_installer_apis/Readme.md

 |Request Body         |None|

 ### **Create Cluster Definition Request**
 This request creates a new cluster definition which in effect is the first step in creating an OCP cluster.
-In the AI UI, it will be seen as a draft after this request is done.
+In the AI UI, it will be seen as a draft after this request is done.(NOTE: below is example of creating HA cluster, for SNO clusters include `"high_availability_mode": "None"` in the Request Body.)
 |                |                        |
 |----------------|-------------------------------|
 |Request Type          |POST|